 If you like basil, you’re going to love holy basil.
 All the flavor, and even more benefits.

-Early studies indicate holy basil might help with diabetes, heart disease, even cancer.
-Use it however and wherever you’d use sweet basil – just be sure to use the fresh leaves, for the maximum results.
+Early studies indicate holy basil might help with diabetes, heart disease and even cancer.
+Use it however and wherever you’d use sweet basil.
+Just be sure to use the fresh leaves, for the maximum results.

-Eating like a king – an Egyptian pharaoh, to be precise – is possible now that more people have learned about kamut, a super food similar to rice, but better for you.
+Eating like a king – an Egyptian pharaoh, to be precise – is possible now that more people have learned about kamut.
+Kamut is a superfood similar to rice, but better.

 11. Mung beans:

-Ming beans pack in all the nutrition of a traditional legume, but they deliver enough extra benefits to qualify them an official super food.
+Mung beans pack in all the nutrition of a traditional legume, but they deliver enough extra benefits to qualify them an official superfood.
 And even better, you can boil them without destroying their nutritional value, unlike many other beans.

 With their nutty, slightly sweet flavor, mung beans are the legume you’ve been looking for.